fluttergems/fluttergems/README.md

 - Adding new open source Flutter App/Project ([link](https://github.com/fluttergems/awesome-open-source-flutter-apps)),
 - Website issue reporting, feedback, and new feature requests ([Click here](https://github.com/fluttergems/fluttergems/issues/new/choose))

-## How to add a new package to Flutter Gems?
-Also, used for reporting issues, providing feedback and making new feature requests.
+## How to add a new package to Flutter Gems

 Please follow the instructions provided below to get started: